marczaku/106-csharp-unity/3-components/slides/README.md

 # Slides 3 - Components

 Components change, what a GameObject behaves like.
 A GameObject can have one or more Components.
-It always has a GameObject Component.
+It always has a `Transform` Component.

 ## Adding